CompositionalIT/farmer/docs/content/tutorials/traditional-ea.md

                             Location = Location.NorthEurope
                             NameSuffix = "-geo"})
 ```
-... ro geo-replicate the SQL Server database to have a backup on a different location.
+... to geo-replicate the SQL Server database to have a backup on a different location.

 Relevant Farmer API documentation:
 - [SQL Server](https://compositionalit.github.io/farmer/api-overview/resources/sql/)